Leaf + MVC

 Leaf out of the box doesn't provide any structure, however, the Leaf team also provides a few setups that you can use to get started with Leaf and MVC.
 These setups are designed to give you a good starting point for your application, and come with additional tooling that make building with Leaf even faster.

-We provide three setups for you to choose from:
+We provide two setups for you to choose from: